paulmackinlay/state-machine/docs/05-events.md

 ### Event payloads

-When events are driven by rich data messages, like FIX messages during electronic trading, it can be convenient for the data to be available in the `StateAction`.
-This allows you, for example, to extract values from a FIX message in the `StateAction`s processing logic.
+When events are driven by rich data messages, like FIX messages during electronic trading, it can be convenient for that data to be available in the `StateAction`.
+This allows you, for example, to extract values from a FIX message in the `StateAction`'s processing logic.
 To facilitate this approach, you can set a generic payload on a `StateEvent` which can then be accessed by a `StateAction` when it is being executed.

 In many cases the payload of a `StateEvent` is not needed, in which case you can define it as `Void`.

 [previous page](04-configure.md) --- [next page](06-exceptions.md)